Surrogacy Law Solicitors

 Becoming the child’s legal parents

-Put simply, it’s a legal method of transferring parenthood from the surrogate mother (and her partner, if she’s married) to the child’s intended parents.
+Put simply, a parental order is a legal method of transferring parenthood from the surrogate mother (and her partner, if she’s married) to the child’s intended parents.

 An application for a parental order must be made before the child is six months old.